Skip to main content

 smtp_sasl_password_maps = hash:/etc/postfix/sasl_passwd

-Create the credentials file with restrictive permissions:
+Create the credentials file without truncating an existing one:

 sudoedit /etc/postfix/sasl_passwd